OofMon2301/Obsidian-Vault/DECO2500/Revision/Sample Exam Topics and Questions.md

 |---|---|
 |c)         In terms of making this change to the button, identify four types of people who this change might not work for?
 Explain why in terms of a human as a sub-system of the HCI complex system?|[10%]|

+## Question 3
+---
+**Pick three heuristics from Nielsen’s 10 usability Heuristics.
+Discuss how each can be applied to evaluate the user experience of a *mobile banking application*.
+For each heuristic, provide specific examples of potential usability issues that may arise and suggest improvements to address these issues.**